MichelleMoran431/DataRepresentation-project-2020/readme.md

 ## Data-Representation Project 2020
 ## Student : Michelle Moran

+NOTE : The Reference materials for this project are mentioned here in the README file at the start of each section.
+The majority of the references are from the various walkthoughs from Andrew Beattys DataRepresentation lectures, and also the W3 schools website tutorials.

 Introduction :

 The assessment choosen is the Web Application project A - To create a basic flask server that has a REST API, to preform CRUD operations.
 To create one database table and have an accompanying web interface, using AJAX calls, to perform these CRUD operations.